 Frequent heavy showers are likely in the so-called rainy season in Cusco.
 It generally starts in November and lasts until March.
 Consequently, the gravel road to the trailhead often becomes inaccessible after heavy rain.
 We, therefore, don’t recommend visiting Rainbow Mountain in the rainy season.

-From April to October, it rarely rains, and the days of endless sunshine offer an even better view of the rugged mountain peaks against a clear blue sky.
+From April to October, it rarely rains.
+The days of endless sunshine offer an even better view of the rugged mountain peaks against a clear blue sky as a backdrop.

-We picked July for our day hike to Rainbow Mountain.
-Nevertheless, it is important to mention that we got the confirmation that the trail was open only 3 days before the departure date.
-The weather is becoming unpredictable worldwide and Cusco is not an exception.
-In our case heavy snowfall was pilling up on the road, making it inaccessible.
+The weather is becoming unpredictable worldwide and Cusco is no exception.
+In our case, heavy snowfall was pilling up on the road making it inaccessible.
 We were lucky that the temperature increased 2 days before, making the road fit for traffic again.

-We recommend you to plan an extra buffer day in Cusco, just in case.
+We recommend you plan an extra buffer day in Cusco, just in case.

 The Lodge-to-Lodge Trek to Rainbow Mountain

-If the pictures of Ausangate and the Rainbow Mountain impressed you, but you prefer an option at a slower pace and/or wish to learn more about ancestral traditions we recommend spending at least one night at the ‘Andean Lodges’.
+If the pictures of Ausangate and the Rainbow Mountain impressed you, but you prefer a slower pace and/or wish to learn more about ancestral traditions, we recommend spending at least one night at the ‘Andean Lodges’.

 Four small lodges have been built by the community during 6 years of intense work and collective effort.
-This is an initiative that directly involves the peasant and shepherding communities of Osefina and Chillca as equal partners of the company ‘Andean Lodges’.
+This is an initiative that directly involves the peasant and shepherding communities of Osefina and Chillca, each considered equal partners of the company ‘Andean Lodges’.